 3 – The design will always look different on the garment than it does on your monitor, it doesn’t matter if it is the best printer in the world.
 This occurs simply because most fabrics are matte while your screen is backlit.
 Light sources change how material look by a lot.

-4 – Dye-based VS Pigment Inks: The first are the standard ink type used in inkjet printers.
-They consist of colourant that is fully dissolved and suspended in liquid.
+4 – Dye-based VS Pigment Inks: The first is the standard ink type used in inkjet printers.
+They consist of colourant that is fully dissolved and suspended in a liquid.
 Meanwhile, the pigmented ink consists of a very fine powder of solid colourant particles suspended in a liquid carrier.

 While nowadays there are good-quality dye-based inks, they’re known for not lasting as long as their pigmented counterparts.
 The second is also known for creating a richer colour.

 Note: Check out our blog post on the compatibility of fabrics with inks and printing methods.

 Part 5: Final Verdict